Home from Home

 Suzanne was appointed by the project landscape architects LDA Design as their art consultant, to research and write the Public Art Plan setting out how this arts programme will be delivered, on behalf of Heron Land.
 Suzanne is now overseeing project delivery on behalf of the housing developer Barratt Homes.

 About the artist

 Jo Lathwood (b.1984) is an artist based in Bristol who makes sculptures and large-scale installations that respond to site, event, material or process.
 Her portfolio varies greatly in form, scale, context and method of production, encompassing temporary and permanent public art, exhibitions, drawings and studio-based work.
-She has built a meandering staircase that enabled an audience to touch the roof of a church, developed a way of making homemade lava sculptures and made inks from oak galls.
+She has built a meandering staircase that enabled an audience to touch the roof of a church, developed a way of making homemade lava sculptures and made natural inks from oak galls.
 Recent activity includes CIPHER, a public realm commission for Dean Street, Bristol, commissioned by Studio Hive (2020); Well Trodden Wrong Ways, a dual exhibition at Thelma Hulbert Gallery, East Devon, UK (2019); Getting There, solo exhibition at Fabrica, Brighton UK (2018); Curious Formations, TNA commission at Biddulph Grange, Stoke on Trent, UK (2017); and Is it magma?, a solo exhibition at Earth Gallery, University of Bristol, UK (2016).
 Lathwood was co-director of Ore and Ingot, an artist-led fine art bronze foundry in Bristol (2012 – 2019).